jmbredenberg/Mafia-rules/README.md

 Cryptography, anonymous communication, and dead-man switches are not allowed.
 Public randomness (a coin flip or die roll that everyone can see) is also forbidden.
 Private randomness ("hey guys, I totally chose this at random") is allowed.

+Special request from the moderators: please cc: them on your sketchy private messages.
+They enjoy reading about your plots (and possibly discussing them on Graveyard).
+In fact, you should do this even if your private messages aren't sketchy.

 ##Evictions

 Periodically, the moderators may notify noticeably inactive players about their lack of activity.
 If such a player does not respond to that notification within 24 hours, they may be removed from the game at the end of the day.
 Such a death will be indistinguishable from other end-of-day kills other than executions.